 To reheat, defrost overnight and heat in the microwave for 3 or 4 minutes or until it is piping hot.

-- 1 Butternut squash (peeled, seeded and cut into 1 inch chunks)
+- 1 medium Butternut squash peeled, seeded and cut into 1 inch chunks

 - Calories controlled cooking oil